Colour Photo: Reception

 The Hans India stated that Kaala Bhairava's music is a major asset for the movie.
 The songs are pleasant and the background score is impressive too.
-123Telugu wrote in its review that One of the biggest plus points of the film is undoubtedly Kaala Bhairava, the music director.
-His songs are superb and have a haunting effect on you.
-His background music is also impressive.

 A reviewer wrote that "Kaala Bhairava is here to stay.
 Very often, we see music directors taking small films lightly.
 He has done an excellent job both with the songs and the background score."

 Release

 Although the makers of the film initially wanted to the release the film in theaters, COVID-19 pandemic made them to opt for alternative sources.
 Finally, the producers of the film Sai Rajesh and Benny made a deal with OTT platform, Aha to release the film digitally.
 The producers and Allu Aravind announced the decision of releasing the film on Aha on 23 October 2020 on the eve of Vijayadasami festival.

 Reception

 The Times of India critic Thadhagath Pathi gave 3.5/5 stars and wrote that "Colour Photo is a heart-wrenching love story that stays with you."
 Pathi praised the performances of the lead cast, in addition to music and other technical aspects.
 Sangeetha Devi Dundoo of The Hindu stated that Colour Photo deserves a pat on the pack for going against the norms in Telugu cinema.
 Eenadu wrote that the film is "an impressive love story in parts."
 While appreciating the director for picking up a storyline based on colourism, the reviewer opined that he couldn't translate it well into the screenplay.
 The review also stated that the lead actors have performed well in their given roles.
 A reviewer from Sakshi praised the storyline, performances and the music but criticized the slow-paced screenplay.

 Jahnavi Reddy of The News Minute wrote that the film The intersections of biases around skin colour, caste and race are extremely complex, and the film doesn't exactly do a perfect job addressing them".
 Baradwaj Rangan of Film Companion South stated that Colour Photo is one of the better products of this [direct-to-streaming] era.